 |---|

-Looking at the data trends, the data remain relatively stable 22 from September 2024 through February 2025, then show a dramatic spike to 44 in March 2025 before dropping to 21 in April 2025 and gradually climbing again to peak at 41 in July 2025, finishing at 37 in August 2025.
+Looking at the data trends, the data remain relatively stable at 22 from September 2024 through February 2025, then show a dramatic spike to 44 in March 2025 before dropping to 21 in April 2025 and gradually climbing again to peak at 41 in July 2025, finishing at 37 in August 2025.

 Market activity:1973-S DCAM Penny